UgljesaJovina/learning-cpp/1. Data types, operators and loops/README.md

 We have:

-- `arrays` - continuous blocks of data
+- `arrays` - continuous blocks of data, you can find more [here](https://github.com/UgljesaJovina/learning-cpp/tree/main/3.%20Pointers%20and%20references#arrays)
 - `pointers` - special variables that store the address of a certain data type
 - `references` - similar to `pointers` but also very different, explained [here](https://github.com/UgljesaJovina/learning-cpp/tree/main/3.%20Pointers%20and%20references)
 - `functions` - for reusable code blocks